Sterilizing canning jars is vital for successful canning. Just getting started in canning? Here’s some tips to help you out.

 Please know, that there are many articles out there that say your dishwasher will sterilize the jars.
 According to the USDA, this information is not accurate.
 It really isn’t hard to sterilize your jars, so just take the few minutes to do it.

-Do I Even Need to Sterilize?
+Do I Need to Sterilize Canning Jars?

 Additionally, if what you are canning in a standard hot water bath canner is an acidic food that will be processes for 10 minutes or longer in the hot water bath canner, they do not need to be sterilized either.*

 That said, when it comes to the hot water bath, I do sterilize every time.
 It’s not hard to do, and the jars need to be hot anyways.